sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 controlplane            Running           192.168.64.7     Ubuntu 22.04 LTS
 worker                  Running           192.168.64.8     Ubuntu 22.04 LTS
 ```
-Now we can start working on our controlplane first, lets shell in:
+Now we can start working on our controlplane first, let us shell in:

 ```bash
 ❯ multipass shell controlplane
 ```

-Lets first add the kubernetes repo to the system so we have access to all the kubernetes tools:
+Let us first add the kubernetes repo to the system so we have access to all the kubernetes tools:

 ```bash
 ❯ echo "deb  http://apt.kubernetes.io/  kubernetes-xenial  main" | sudo tee /etc/apt/sources.list.d/kubernetes.list